AntonSol919/linkspace/index.md

 Reason 1: I found it overly complex to build multi-user systems.

-For every 'N' applications someone uses, they have to create 'M' groups.
+For every 'N' networked applications someone uses, they have to create 'M' groups.
 This creates N*M configuration.
 In theory linkspace makes this an N+M problem.